zmk5/zmk5.github.io/_posts/2020-06-26-ros2-macos-security-privacy-dylib.md

 ### Intoduction

-One of the issues I've run into using the binary installation of ROS2 Foxy on macOS (Catalina and newer) is you have to allow all the `dylib` files one...by...one...because they are not by *"identified developers"*.
+One of the issues I've run into using the binary installation of ROS 2 Foxy on macOS (Catalina and newer) is you have to allow all the `dylib` files one...by...one...because they are not by *"identified developers"*.
 Since the OSR group are not distributing signed binaries, macOS will try and be extra careful and not allow these `dylib`s to run.
 This is smart and secure behavior by the OS but it'is kind of annoying especially when you are a developer and you know exactly what you are running.
-If you installed ROS2 Foxy using a source installation, this behavior doesn't happen since **YOU** are the developer because you compiled the binary on your own system.
+If you installed ROS 2 Foxy using a source installation, this behavior doesn't happen since **YOU** are the developer because you compiled the binary on your own system.

 To get around this, you have to allow every `dylib` used by the program binary, which can be confusing to newcomers since there is no option to override this behavior.
 The following guide will show you how to override this.